 The project, which will run during 2013 & 2014 is supported by a number of groups, including tenants’ and residents’ organisations in Sandwell, Walsall and Wolverhampton (details below).
 It will train and support volunteer researchers to investigate the history and heritage of tower blocks.
 It will also create an accessible archive of material relating to their story and the stories of the people whose lives have been connected with them.

 We will focus on high-rise flats built (and some demolished too) in the Bilston, Darlaston, Tipton, Wednesbury and Willenhall areas.
-For a full list read our press release, or go to our pages ‘High-rise in the Block Capital project’ and ‘The Block Capital archive’.
+For a full list read our press release, or go to ‘High-rise in the Block Capital project’ or ‘The Block Capital archive’.
 You can also listen to local people (such as Brendan, left) talking about their experience of high rise on ‘Sharing Storeys’.